spirit-labs/tektite/docs/conceptual_model.md

 # Conceptual Model

-Event Streaming platforms such as Apache Kafka or Red Panda and event processing platforms such as Apache Flink are traditionally seen as separate beasts, but fundamentally both just manage streams of data.
+Event Streaming platforms such as Apache Kafka or Red Panda and event processing platforms such as Apache Flink have evolved as separate beasts, but the fundamental abstraction in both is the same - a stream of data.

 Tektite exposes the stream processing primitives, so they can be assembled together in different ways to create all the things you find in event streaming and event processing platforms, but in a single unified platform.